yajunbaby/A-Large-scale-benchmark-for-traffic-accidents-detection-from-video-surveillance/README.md

 We proposed a large-scale traffic accidents dataset from surveillance perspective.

-At present, we only released the data of the network part mentioned in paper, and other data will be updated and uploaded gradually.
+At present, our paper is currently under review.
+We only released the data of the network part mentioned in paper, and other data will be updated and uploaded gradually.

 TrafficAccident-net (Part TAD) can be seen in Baidu Netdisk.